TMaranzatto/TMaranzatto.github.io/_publications/Deriving-Moments-in-the-Age-of-Gossip-Process-from-Percolation.md

 permalink: /publication/2025-09-17-deriving-moments

-excerpt: 'We recover stronger versions of the expected AoI recurrences by passing to first-passage percolation.
+excerpt: 'Submitted ICASSP 2026.
+We recover stronger versions of the expected AoI recurrences by passing to first-passage percolation.
 We also remark on some connections to the Eden model in statistical physics.
 Joint with Sennur Ulukus.'

 date: 2025-09-17

-venue: 'Submitted ICASSP 2026'
+venue: 'IN SUBMISSION'

 slidesurl: